Set Current Location

 Situated on the North 7th Avenue, Char's Has The Blues has been entertaining its bunch of regulars for a long time now.
 Although it does serve a choice of drinks, everything else takes a back seat once the music starts.
 The bar schedules a series of Blues, RnB and funk concerts as well as jam sessions every night of the week that keep you entertained.
 It's list of past performers include the famous The Kenny Gee Project and the Soul Power Band.
 Walk in here anytime of the week for a great night out with friends, a romantic date, or just by yourself.

-Despite being a gay-friendly club, Charlie's is open to all looking to dance the night away.
-Move to the thumping tunes and country music mixed by the resident DJs each night at the club.
+Move to the thumping tunes and country music mixed by the resident DJs each night at Charlie's Phoenix.
 Themed nights include drag shows, go-go boys and after-hour parties held throughout the week.
 The club has a friendly vibe and a drink menu of beer and cocktails fuel your time here.
-Call ahead or visit their website to know more.